 Wendy Houstoun fronts a rock band to deliver a short talk on lostness, at once funny and deeply moving.
 You are invited to listen while walking or running in a moment of escape from the house, colliding your travels with a virtual journey that goes nowhere.
-Perfect for these times.
+Available until July 31 2020.

 Amidst the omnipresence of ongoing lockdowns and social distancing, the Sheffield based company Forced Entertainment turns to the web tool Zoom to present their new PACT co-production ›End Meeting For All‹ in which they explore the trials and tribulations of a new everyday digital reality.
-All episodes will be available until June 30.
+Free to watch via www.forcedentertainment.de

 ›Chasing a Ghost‹, the latest work by artist and choreographer Alexandra Bachzetsis, questions the choreographic archetype of the duet in a succession of doubles und doublings of bodies, sounds, spaces and images staged in a spectrum of violence and desire.
 The performance was due to celebrate its German premiere on the 03.04. at PACT.
 In the meantime, Alexandra has put together a short film featuring footage from the world premiere of ›Chasing a Ghost‹ at the Art Institute of Chicago.